mtripg6666tdr/commitlint-config/README.md

+> Note: this package is mainly for my own use, but it might be useful if you use as needed

 # @mtripg6666tdr/commitlint-config
-Sharable `commitlint` config enforcing some rules.
+Sharable `commitlint` config enforcing some rules

 ## Gettings Started
 1. Install `@commitlint/cli`